Information about Temozolomide

 Temozolomide is an anti-cancer medication.
 It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of temozolomide

-Nausea, Headache, Vomiting, Weakness, Loss of appetite, Fatigue, Hair loss, Viral infection, Convulsion, Insomnia (difficulty in sleeping), Fever, Decreased white blood cell count, Reduced blood platelets, Coordination disorder, Diarrhoea, Dizziness, Constipation, Rash, Decreased white blood cell count (neutrophils), Decreased white blood cell count (lymphocytes), Hemiparesis (weakness on one side of the body), Memory loss
+Nausea, Headache, Vomiting, Weakness, Loss of appetite, Fatigue, Hair loss, Viral infection, Convulsion, Insomnia (difficulty in sleeping), Fever, Decreased white blood cell count, Low blood platelets, Coordination disorder, Diarrhoea, Dizziness, Constipation, Rash, Decreased white blood cell count (neutrophils), Decreased white blood cell count (lymphocytes), Hemiparesis (weakness on one side of the body), Memory loss

 Available Medicine for Temozolomide

 - ₹2213 to ₹22282Dr Reddy's Laboratories Ltd3 variant(s)

 - ₹2905 to ₹85715Fulford India Ltd3 variant(s)

 - ₹439 to ₹4710Sun Pharmaceutical Industries Ltd3 variant(s)

 - Swallow full tablets on an empty stomach, one hour before your meal.